-Consideration shou ıld be given to age, gı es of incident in deter more intensive rade, developmental rmining appropriate consequences. level, prior offenses, course of action and intentionality, and consequence Offenses identified by state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) LEVEL 4 Support and Out-of- School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LE VEL 4 OFFENSES (C CONTINUED)3.8 Destruction of Property (806) Schools should consider the following factors: Damage, destruction, or defacement or property belonging to the school or others.
-The monetary value of the property Whether the student knew the property was valuable or expensive to replace Causing accidental damage Whether the student acted in the heat of the moment, as opposed to planning ahead The student's age Intentionally causing damage to school/other's property.
-The reason the student destroyed the property Whether the behavior is persistent/behavioral Intentionally causi where the act is Unauthorized presence of school property, including while on suspension.
-Trespassing (804) Being on school property without permission, include while on suspension or expulsion.
-(Where an older family member is on school grounds to pick up your siblings, that person should be asked to seek school permission.
-School should then grant permission.
-Where an older to pick up younger d to seek school Threat to Adult (403) Expressing orally, in writing (can be electronic), or by gesture the intent to do physical harm to an employee of the school system or another adult.
-Threat can be implicit or explicit.
-(School should conduct threat assessment.)
-Threat to Student (404) in writing (can be eld a student.
-Threat can conduct threa
+Consideration sho Lowest level should be considered first, followed by progressively more intensive consequences.
+Consideration should be given to age, grade, developmental level, prior offenses, intenti circumstances of incident in determining appropriate course of action and consequences.
+Offenses identified by the state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in-school suspension) LEVEL 4 Support and Out-of-School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of-School LE VEL 4 OFFENSES (C CONTINUED) ^{3.8} Schools should consider the following factors: Damage, destruction n, or defacement of p roperty belonging to the school or others.
+The monetary value of the property Whether the student knew the property was valuable or expensive to replace Causing accidental damage Whether the student acted in the heat of the moment, as opposed to planning ahead The student's age Intentionally causi ing damage to schoo l/other's property.
+The reason the student destroyed the property Whether the behavior is persistent/behavioral Intentionally causing damage to school/other's property, where the act is especially serious based on the listed factors.
+Unauthorized p resence of school pro perty, including whi le on suspension.
+Trespassing (804) Being on school property without permission, including while on suspension or expulsion.
+(Where an older family member is on school grounds to pick up younger siblings, that person should be asked to seek school permission.
+School should then grant permission.)
+Threat to Adult (403) physical harm to an in writing (can be eld employee of the scho explicit.
+(School sho ool system or anothe er adult.
+Threats can Threat to Student (404) in writing (can be eld a student.
+Threats can conduct a thred n be implicit or expli

-Consideration shou progressively in the progressive in the progressively in the progressive in more intensive rade, developmental d first, followed consequences. level, prior offenses, course of action and intentionality, and Offenses identified by state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) LEVEL 4 Support and Out-of- School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LEVEL 3 OFFE NSES 3 .8 Disrespect (701) Making intentional and harmful gestures, verbal or written comments, or symbols to others (e.g., verbal putdowns, cursing, talking back); being insubordinate (repeatedly or persistently disrespectful, in defiance of authority.
-Making intentional and harmful gestures, verbal or written comments, or symbols to others. (e.g., verbal put-downs, cursing, talking back) Being insubordinate: repeatedly or persistently disrespectful, in defiance of authority.
-Inappropriate Use of Personal Inappropriate use of any electronic device carried, worn, or transported by a student to receive or communicate messages.
-Having out a Electronics (802) Excludes the use of a device in an emergency or preapproved situation.
-Cyberbullying or social media harassment is covered under other behaviors. personal electronic device, 9 after student has been warned.
-DEHAVIOLS. ng out a personal ele fiance of school rule
+Lo west level shoul d be considere d first, followed by progressively more intensive consequences.
+Consideration should be given to age, grade, developmental level, prior offenses, intentionality, and circumstances of incident in determining appropriate course of action and consequence Offenses identified by LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 the state suspension Classroom and Classroom, Support, Support, Removal, Support, Out-of-School code Support Responses (e.g., written apology, In-school Removal Responses (e.g., Administrative Responses (e.g., Out-of-School Removal Responses (e.g., Removal, Referral Responses (e.g., talk with school community service, peer restorative practices, restorative practices, long-term suspension, counselor, detention) mediation, temporary removal from class) in-school intervention, in-school suspension) mentoring programs, short-term suspension) extended suspension, expulsion, refer to , , , , alternative ed.)
+LEVEL 3 OFFE NSES ^{3,8} and harmful gesture nbols to others (e.g., v cursing, talking back); being insubordinate (repeatedly or persistently disrespectful, in defiance of authority.
+Making intentional and harmful Disrespect (701) gestures, verbal or written comments, Distrespect (701) 5 hers. (e.g., verbal ing, talking back) put downs, cars Being insubordin ata, nanaatadky an persistently disres of autl nority.
+Inappropriate use (of any electronic devi ce carried, worn, or Inannyanyiata Usa of transported by a student to receive o or communicate Inappropriate Use of Personal Electronics messages.
+(802) Having out a Excludes the use of a device in an personal electronic device,9 after a emergency or preapproved situation.
+Cyberbullying or social student has been media harassment is covered under other behaviors. warned. unuer other benaviors.
+Persistently havi ng out a personal ele ectronic device in efiance of school rule